WilliamTroiani/WilliamTroiani.github.io/_posts/2020-03-08-Will-Troiani-Linear-Lambda-Calc.md

 ---
 layout: post
-title: "A passer for the Linear Lambda Calculus"
+title: "A parser for the Linear Lambda Calculus"
 date: 2014-04-30
 ---